MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection: Ablation Studies

 Furthermore, we investigated the impact of altering the input shape in M4.
 This experiment employed a larger input shape (384$\times$384), yielding a performance improvement of {1.42\%}.
 Larger input shapes correspond to higher resolutions, helping preserve fine details that might otherwise be lost.
 This is a crucial characteristic for detecting camouflaged objects.
 Regarding the encoder, we analyze the effects of different backbone architectures on performance.
 In model M5, we employ the PVTv2-B3 backbone, which improves performance by {3.01\%} over the base model.
 The PVTv2-B4 in M6 improves performance by {4.63\%}, while PVTv2-B5 in M7 increases performance by {3.41\%}.
 These experiments indicate that PVTv2-B4 delivers the best results.

-We conducted experiments utilizing various sets of input scales.
+We conducted experiments using various input scale sets.
 The M8 model employed input scales of 1.0$\times$, 1.5$\times$, and 1.7$\times$, leading to a performance increase of {4.54\%}.
-While model M9 utilized input scales of 1.0$\times$, 1.5$\times$, and 2.0$\times$, achieving the highest performance increase of {5.12\%}.
+Model M9 utilized input scales of 1.0$\times$, 1.5$\times$, and 2.0$\times$, achieving the highest performance increase of {5.12\%}.
 The results from M9 indicate that using higher input scales enhances overall performance.
-This is because higher scales correspond to higher resolutions, enabling the model to identify finer features, which is essential for detecting small and tiny, camouflaged objects.
+This is because higher scales correspond to higher resolutions, enabling the model to identify finer features, which is essential for detecting small and tiny camouflaged objects.
 Furthermore, model M8 illustrates the importance of using well-distributed scales.
 Although the scales in this experiment are higher than those of M6, they generated lower performance because the proximity of the scales (e.g., 1.5 and 1.7) may lead to similar feature representations, consequently failing to provide novel information to the network.